nidaren/EcoServerRestarterScript/README.md

 Please **<ins>DO NOT</ins> define exact midnight** `00:00` as restart hour as at this time script resets its flags.
 If you want restart at midnight use `00:01` for example.

+# File logger
+**File logger** will be placed in the same directory as the script, its name can be changed in the `Configuration` section of the script.
+It saves the time of the events within the script.

 # How to use the script
 1. **Download** the script from the **releases** section.